-7.2.8 Is the culture of the organisation ready?
+7.2.16 Is the culture of the delivery agency ready to deliver the project?

-Evidence expected Status/Ref • Staff from project teams to board level aware of the implications the delivery methodology (e.g. though training and regular communications); Reporting and governance structures within the team and stakeholders; and Evidence of organisational capability and discipline.
+Evidence expected Status/Ref Staff from project teams to board level aware of the implications of chosen methodology (e.g. though training and regular communications); Reporting and governance structures are ready within the team and for stakeholders; and If using Agile, delivery agency has the capability and discipline.

-7.2.9 Do stakeholders understand the delivery strategy, including resource commitments and governance arrangements?
+7.2.17 Do all the stakeholders fully understand the delivery methodology including resource commitments, delegations and governance arrangements?

-Evidence expected Status/Ref High level of understanding, training and awareness of key stakeholders; Roles and responsibilities clarified; Participants trained to start development, e.g. product owner; Ramifications such as empowered staff and evolving/changing requirements considered; and Decision-making framework in place and stakeholders aware.
+Evidence expected Status/Ref High level of understanding with key participants trained to start development; 0 Ramifications (e.g. empowered staff and evolving/changing requirements) have been considered; and If relevant, decision making framework for Agile in place and stakeholders aware.

-7.2.10 Have the implications of time, cost and resources been considered?
+7.2.18 Have time, cost and resource implications been considered?

-Evidence expected Status/Ref Outline costs of delivery strategy considered against delivery requirements; • Full priced costing model; Understanding of what other business as usual activities team members are working on; and Recognition that plans are developed iteratively.
+Evidence expected Status/Ref Outline costs of approach considered against delivery requirements; Understanding of business as usual activities assigned resources are working on; and Recognition that plans are developed iteratively.

-7.2.11 Do stakeholders understand that some development may be discarded or some approaches may change?
+7.2.19 Is it clear that some development may be discarded or approaches change as the development progresses?

-Evidence expected Status/Ref Recognition of disposal of early iterations is accepted and that longer- term planning is not always possible.
+Evidence expected Status/Ref Recognition that disposal of early iterations is accepted and longer-term planning is not always possible.

-7.2.12 If more than a single development methodology is required does the organisation have the capability and capacity to manage simultaneous developments?
+7.2.20 Does the delivery agency have the capability and capacity to manage simultaneous developments?

-Evidence expected Status/Ref Resourcing plans clarify what resources are available and their role; Capacity and capability should be subject of challenge; and 2 Enough trained team members to work on multiple developments.
+Evidence expected Status/Ref Resourcing plans clarify what staff resources are available and their role; Capacity and capability can be interrogated in interviews; and 0 Enough trained resources to work on multiple developments.